Hepatitis B

 Hepatitis B is a virus that can infect and damage the liver.

-• Flu-like symptoms, such as muscle aches and loss of appetite, high temperature
+• Flu-like symptoms, such as muscle aches, loss of appetite, high temperature

 • Feeling tired all the time